dotRP/dotRP_Docs/docs/corecraft.md

 --itemname_blueprint EXAMPLE: bandage_blueprint
-Time = 10, -- Time in seconds it takes to craft this item Ingredients = { -- Ingredients needed to craft this item ['clothe'] = 2, -- item name and count, adding items that dont exist in database will crash the script ['wood'] = 1
+Time = 10, -- Time in seconds it takes to craft this item Ingredients = { -- Ingredients needed to craft this item ['clothe'] = 2, -- item name and count,
+--adding items that dont exist in database will crash the script ['wood'] = 1
 }
 },